Deathmax/deathmax.github.io/_posts/2018-02-10-how-not-to-do-form-validation-or-breaking-qpay-s-ticketing-system.markdown

 QPay, a company that does ticketing, memberships and merchandising for university societies has recently managed to convince various Cambridge societies to use their platform for ticketing.
 For example, several College Balls such as [Churchill's Spring Ball](https://churchillspringball.getqpay.com), [Hughes Hall's May Ball](https://hughesball-event.getqpay.com/), [Trinity Hall's (canceled) June Event](https://thje.getqpay.com), [Christ's May Ball](https://christsmayball2018.getqpay.com), [Newnham Summer Soirée](https://newnhamsummersoiree-event.getqpay.com/), [Pembroke's June Event](https://pembrokejuneevent2018.getqpay.com), [Sidney Sussex's June Event](https://sidneysussexjune-event.getqpay.com), [Darwin & St. Edmund's May Ball](https://darwinstedmundsmayball-event.getqpay.com/) and [Wolfson's May Ball](https://wolfsoncollegemaybal.getqpay.com) are all using QPay for ticketing this year.

 These events rely on various mechanisms to check eligibility for various ticket types such as college student, university student, alumni and other special ticket types.
 These include email address checks and ticket passwords to buy various tickets.
 And they all fail in spectacular ways, relating to the title of this post, and that is all form validation is done **client side**, and none on the server side!
+This means you can input any data you want, and QPay will happily accept it.

 ## Validation done client-side

 ### Email Addresses

-I have to preface this with another flaw, which is even if email address validation is done server-side, QPay uses your phone number as your account, which means there is no need to put your own email address and you can impersonate other people.
+I have to preface this with another flaw, which is even if email address validation is done server-side, QPay does not verify ownership of the email address (via a confirmation email or something similar) and instead uses your phone number as your account, which means there is no need to put your own email address and you can impersonate other people.

 QPay has implemented three ways (that I've seen) of checking if an email address is on an approved list.
 Since validation is done client-side, this only serves to provide a hint to the user that the email address entered is not on the approved list.